 Our long-term goal is to elucidate the molecular crosstalk between kinetochore-mediated mitotic regulation and the DNA damage response (DDR).
 In particular, we strive to define the role of centromere protein A (CENP-A), a histone H3 variant, in this crosstalk.
-CENP-A is a constituent of the centromere-specific chromatin essential for the assembly of the kinetochore, a proteinaceous structure that provides the connection between chromosomes and spindle microtubules.
+CENP-A is a constituent of the centromere-specific chromatin, essential for the assembly of the kinetochore, a proteinaceous structure that provides the connection between chromosomes and spindle microtubules.
 CENP-A plays a crucial role in centromere identity and kinetochore assembly.
 Overexpression of CENP-A causes aneuploidy, and CENP-A is highly expressed in several cancers.
 Importantly, we and others have made the surprising finding that CENP-A also localizes to DNA double-strand breaks (DSBs) in normal and immortalized human and mouse cells.
 The available evidence suggests that CENP-A functions in DSB repair, but the mechanism by which it accomplishes this feat remains to be determined.
 Our objective here is to determine the function of CENP-A in the cellular response to DSBs.
 We hypothesize (i) that CENP-A mediates key functions at DSBs for proper DDR, and (ii) that CENP-A nucleates the formation of a pseudo/kinetochore at DSB sites to activate the spindle checkpoint and delay cell cycle progression when DNA damage repair fails.

 We propose the following Specific Aims to test our hypothesis:

 - Aim 1.
 Determine the functional significance of CENP-A localization at DSB sites during DDR.
 Our working hypothesis is that CENP-A at DSB sites is required for proper DDR.
 We will identify CENP-A-associated proteins that interact with CENP-A in response to DSB.
 Based on the results, we will determine the role of CENP-A in DDR.
 1) Identify protein partners of CENP-A in response to DSB induction.
-We have identified 10 such DSB-induced interactors of CENP-A. We will determine the DDR role of each protein together with CENP-A. 2) Examine whether CENP-A is involved in the non-homologous end-joining (NHEJ) pathway.
+We have identified ten such DSB-induced interactors of CENP-A. We will determine the DDR role of each protein together with CENP-A. 2) Examine whether CENP-A is involved in the non-homologous end-joining (NHEJ) pathway.
 3) Determine whether CENP-A is involved in DNA damage checkpoint activity induced by DSBs.
 4) Investigate the role of R-Loops in CENP-A deposition at DSB sites.
 5) Examine CENP-A and HJURP for R-loop binding.

 - Aim 2.
 Determine the role of CENP-A in the activation of the spindle checkpoint in response to failed DNA damage repair.
-How can the spindle checkpoint be activated by DSBs?
+How can DSBs activate the spindle checkpoint?
 Our working hypothesis is that a CENP-A-containing complex forms a “pseudo kinetochore” that assembles at DSBs whereupon it activates the spindle checkpoint (which monitors kinetochore-microtubule attachment) when DDR fails to eliminate the DNA lesions in a timely fashion.
 This hypothesis is based on evidence that other centromere proteins (CENP-N, CENP-T, and CENP-U) and BUB1, a spindle checkpoint component, are present at DSBs.
 1) Determine the structure and function of the complex formed by CENP-A, BUB1, and other proteins at DSBs.
 2) Assess the role of the spindle checkpoint in delaying cell cycle progression in DSB repair.
 3) Examine whether neocentromeres are formed upon failure of DNA repair.